Weirunnn/travel-cost-optimization-system/README.md

 # Travel Cost Calculator

+## Overview
-A React-based web application that calculates travel expenses based on driving distance, lodging, meals, and toll costs.
+This project is a travel cost calculation tool designed to estimate expenses based on user inputs such as distance, lodging, and other cost factors.

+## Purpose
+The goal of this project is to simulate real-world business expense calculations and demonstrate how cost estimation logic can be implemented programmatically.

+## Features
+- Distance-based cost calculation
+- Lodging and meal estimation
+- Customizable cost rules
+- Input-based expense estimation
+- Structured calculation logic

 ## Tech Stack
-- React
-- JavaScript
+- Java / JavaScript (depending on your implementation)
-- Vite
+- Business logic implementation

-- HTML / CSS
+## What I Learned
+- Designing cost calculation systems
+- Implementing business rules in code
+- Structuring modular calculation logic
+- Handling user input and validation

-## Features
+## Use Case
+This system can be used for:
-- Calculate travel reimbursement
+- Business travel expense estimation
-- Manual input for driving distance
+- Budget planning tools
-- User input for toll costs
+- Internal company tools for cost calculation

-- Automatic cost estimation based on per diem rules
+## Future Improvements
-- Simple and interactive UI
+- Add UI for better interaction

-## Project Structure

-src/
- ├── App.jsx
- ├── TravelCostApp.jsx
- ├── utils/
- │    └── distance.js

-public/
- └── zip_meals_lookup.csv

-## How to Run

-Install dependencies:

-npm install

-Start the development server:

-npm run dev
+- Integrate API (e.g., map distance)
+- Store historical records
+- Convert into a web-based application